U.S. productivity rises in second quarter, but trend still soft

 "The faster you close the output gap, the faster you get to that threshold where you start to see inflationary pressures."

 But inflation remains benign for now.
-Unit labor costs, the price of labor per single unit of output, rose at only a 0.5 percent rate in the second quarter after advancing at a downwardly revised 2.3 percent pace in the first quarter.
+Unit labour costs, the price of labour per single unit of output, rose at only a 0.5 percent rate in the second quarter after advancing at a downwardly revised 2.3 percent pace in the first quarter.

 They were previously reported to have increased at a 6.7 percent rate in the January-March period.
-Unit labor costs rose 2.1 percent compared to the second quarter of 2014.
+Unit labour costs rose 2.1 percent compared to the second quarter of 2014.

 Compensation per hour increased at a 1.8 percent rate in the second quarter after rising at a downwardly revised 1.1 percent pace in the first quarter.